CBICA/BrainMaGe/README.md

 pip install -e . # install Deep-BET with a reference to scripts
 ```

-## Preprocessing Data
+## Standardizing Dataset Intensities

-Use the following command for preprocessing, which will process all the modalities for a given subject together and write it in the specified output location:
+Use the following command for preprocessing, which will standardize the intensities of all the modalities for a given subject and write it in the specified output location:

 ```bash
 ./env/python Deep_BET/utils/preprocess.py -i ${inputSubjectDirectory} -o ${outputSubjectDirectory} -t threads